vinhphuphan/Name-Entity-Recognition/README.md

 - According to the results, on Wikipedia text, the NER system demonstrated precision in identifying entities of all types.
 However it had low recall for ORGANIZATION entities, which means that it accurately recognized most entities but might have missed a few ORGANIZATION ones.
 Overall, the F1 score indicates that the system maintains a balanced approach, between precision and recall.

-- By consistently tagging punctuation as /O, signifying that they are not part of any named entity, the NER system improves precision and reduces false positives.
+- A common thing that happens is that the NER tagger tags punctuation as part of an NER when it shouldn't.
+By consistently tagging punctuation as /O, signifying that they are not part of any named entity, the NER system improves precision and reduces false positives.